-Device ID (Save) Module
+Device ID (Save) module

 The Device ID (Save) module saves a user's device profile.
-The module can either save the profile upon request, requiring the user to provide a name for the device and explicitly save it, or it can save the profile automatically.
+The module can save the profile upon request, requiring the user to provide a name for the device and explicitly save it or it can save the profile automatically.
 If a user has multiple device profiles, the profile that is the closest match to the current client details is used for the comparison result.

-For detailed information about this module's configuration properties, see "Device ID (Save) Authentication Module Properties".
+For detailed information about this module's configuration properties, refer to Device ID (Save) authentication module properties.